Ultimate Midland Real Estate Investing Guide for 2026

 Short-Term Rental Cash-on-Cash Return

-Cash-on-cash return is a method to assess the profitability of an investment plan.
-Divide the Net Operating Income (NOI) by the amount of cash put in.
-The answer is a percentage.
-The higher the percentage, the faster your investment funds will be repaid and you will start making profits.
-If you borrow a fraction of the investment and use less of your own capital, you will receive a higher cash-on-cash return.
+A short-term rental's cash-on-cash return will show you if the investment is a smart use of your money.
+Divide the Net Operating Income (NOI) by the amount of cash used.
+The answer you get is a percentage.
+The higher it is, the more quickly your invested cash will be repaid and you will begin making profits.
+Lender-funded investment ventures will show stronger cash-on-cash returns as you will be using less of your own cash.

 Average Short-Term Rental Capitalization (Cap) Rates